 Exposing Myths About Shutters04/03/2017Charlie Cole and Brady Parker We make a priority of talking to residents about shutters in Fort Myers.
-And although it may come as a surprise, when we talk to people in Ft Myers, we hear the same couple of shutter myths floating around.
-We want to spend a few moments to set the record straight and expose some common plantation shutter myths so that you’re able to make the perfect choice for your space when shopping for new window treatments.
-Myth: Shutters Are Simple to Install Yourself Many home design projects can easily be done by yourself in just one afternoon.
+And although it may come as a surprise, when we talk to homeowners in Ft Myers, we hear the same couple of shutter myths floating around.
+We want to take a few moments to expose some common plantation shutter myths so that you’re able to make the perfect choice for your space when shopping for new window treatments.
+Myth: Shutters Are Simple to Install Yourself Many home design projects can easily be done on your own in a single afternoon.
 Putting in shutters probably isn’t one of them, though.
 Putting in new shutters can be difficult from the start, as the measurements of the dimensions of your windows need to be extremely precise to ensure an easy and tight fit, as well as to enable proper operation of your windows.
 Depending on the shutter material, from Polywood® shutters to reclaimed wood shutters, lifting big shutters and installing them level can present a tough job.
-Unless every part of the process is done correctly, you could end up with uneven shutters or draftiness from ill-fitting weather-stripping.
-Myth: Shutters Make Homes Look Dark Some home designers might not prefer shutters, claiming they’ll make houses look “too dark” or dim.
+Unless every part of the process is done correctly, you could end up with uneven shutters or draftiness from weather-stripping that doesn’t fit.
+Myth: Shutters Make Homes Look Dark Some home designers might not prefer shutters, claiming they’ll make houses look “too dark” or dimly lit.
 This myth likely results from inexperience with shutters.
-Think of this: sunlight always comes through your windows at an angle.
+Think of this: sunlight always comes through your windows from an angle.
 What shutters do is let you alter that angle by tilting their louvers, offering you better control over level of light.
-And bear in mind, shutters are able to swing completely open to let in as much light as you might want.
+And bear in mind, shutters are able to swing completely open to let in as much light as you might need.
 Myth: Shutters Are Too Expensive It’s a fact that shutters won’t be as cheap as common blinds from a big box store.
 But this myth has to do with how you think about shutters.
 If you’re thinking them as just a basic decoration that isn’t expected to survive more than a few years, then yes, shutters can be fairly expensive.
-But shutters are a permanent part of your house, and come with several benefits: they’re energy efficient and are proven to lower heat and air conditioning bills, they can add to the value of your home, and shutters can last a lifetime, unlike blinds–which will have to be replaced repeatedly throughout the years.
-Myth: Shutters Only Work In Older Homes Maybe the name “plantation shutters” has something to do with the myth that shutters are an “old-timey” treatment, but it definitely isn’t accurate.
-While shutters were seen often in older home styles throughout the years, their crisp, clean lines and neutral tones makes it so they fit in just as well with more fashionable, up-to-date designs.
+But shutters are a permanent part of your house, and come with several benefits: they’re energy efficient and are proven to lower heat and air conditioning bills, they can increase the value of your home, and shutters can last a lifetime, unlike blinds–which will have to be replaced repeatedly throughout the years.
+Myth: Shutters Only Work In Older Homes Perhaps the name “plantation shutters” has something to do with the myth that shutters are an “old-timey” treatment, but it definitely isn’t accurate.
+While shutters were seen often in older home styles throughout the years, their crisp, clean lines and neutral tones makes it so they fit in just as easily with more fashionable, up-to-date designs.
 Plantation shutters are the pinnacle of versatile window treatments.
 Myth: Sunburst Shutters Fort Myers No Longer Offers Free Consultations Ok, that wasn’t a popular myth–we just wanted to see if you were paying attention.
 The Sunburst Shutters Fort Myers team is always happy to come out to your home for a free, no-hassle window covering consultation.
 Just call 239-208-6577 or complete the form below to get started on learning the truth about what shutters can do for you.